Equation of state of hypernuclear matter: impact of hyperon--scalar-meson couplings: Results

-As seen in Figs.~\ref{fig:fractions_T_50_1} and \ref{fig:fractions_T_50_2} the presence of neutrinos has a strong effect on charged leptons: the deleptonization effect observed in neutrino-less matter is reversed when neutrinos are present.
-As a consequence the $\Sigma^{-}$ hyperons are disfavored in neutrino-rich matter.
+As seen in Figs.~\ref{fig:fractions_T_50_1} and \ref{fig:fractions_T_50_2} the presence of neutrinos has a dramatic effect on charge leptons: The deleptonization effect observed in neutrino-less matter is reversed when neutrinos are present, which has the consequence that the $\Sigma^{-}$ hyperons are not favored in neutrino-rich matter.
 In fact the sequence of appearance of charged $\Sigma$ hyperons is reversed (cf. the left and right panels of Fig.~\ref{fig:fractions_T_50_1}).
-Because neutrinos suppress the hyperon (predominantly $\Lambda$) fractions, the EoS is closer to the nucleonic one, which as we have seen, is always stiffer than the hypernuclear EoS.
-By comparing Figs.~\ref{fig:fractions_T_50_1} and \ref{fig:fractions_T_50_2} one can access how various choices of the hyperon--scalar-meson couplings influence the composition of matter.
+Since neutrinos suppress the hyperon fractions (predominantly $\Lambda$ hyperon), at fixed baryon density, the EoS is closer to the nucleonic one, which as we have seen, is always stiffer than the hypernuclear EoS.
+By comparing Figs.~\ref{fig:fractions_T_50_1} and \ref{fig:fractions_T_50_2} one can access how various choices of the hyperon--scalar-meson couplings influences the composition of matter.
 The general trend, observed at $T=0$ (Fig.~\ref{fig:fractions_T_0}), persists at non-zero temperatures, i.e., the thresholds for the onset of the various hyperons shift to higher densities for smaller values of the couplings of hyperons to the scalar mesons.
-The models with high values of these couplings are softer and more hyperon-rich as the ones with smaller values of these couplings.
+The models with high values of these couplings are softer and more hyperon-rich than the ones with smaller values of these couplings.